zalando/restful-api-guidelines/events/events.md

 following to enable event schema evolution:

-- Publishers who intend to provide compatibility and allow their schemas to evolve safely over time must define new optional fields (as additive changes) and update their schemas in advance of publishing those fields.
-In doing so, they **must not** declare an `additionalProperties` field as a wildcard extension point.
+- Publishers who intend to provide compatibility and allow their schemas to evolve safely over time  **must not** declare an `additionalProperties` field with a value of `true` (i.e., a wildcard extension point).
+Instead they must define new optional fields and update their schemas in advance of publishing those fields.

-- Consumers must ignore fields they cannot process and not raise errors, just as they would as an API client.
+- Consumers **must** ignore fields they cannot process and not raise errors.
 This can happen if they are processing events with an older copy of the event schema than the one containing the new definitions specified by the publishers.

+The above constraint does not mean fields can never be added in future revisions of an event type schema - additive compatible changes are allowed, only that the new schema for an event type must define the field first before it is published within an event.
+By the same turn the consumer must ignore fields it does not know about from its copy of the schema, just as they would as an API client - that is, they cannot treat the absence of an `additionalProperties` field as though the event type schema was closed for extension.

 Requiring event publishers to define their fields ahead of publishing avoids the problem of _field redefinition_.
 This is when a publisher defines a